Aho-Senpai/Aho-Triggers/Triggernometry/README/UwU-Gaols-PlayerMark-README.md

 # HOW TO SETUP UwU TITAN GAOLS

+# PLEASE READ :
+This has been moved out of the main repo temporarily, until fixed.
+If you want to use it regardless, keep in mind that NO SUPPORT will be offered
+If you wish to troubleshoot it, please go ahead and make a pull request or send me a DM with it fixed, as well as what you changed.
+#

 ## Step 1
 Make sure both your game's party list sorting and Triggernometry's party sorting matches.
 Where do you find those ?